Devon Levi: Draft and college

 He was drafted 212th overall by the Florida Panthers in the 7th round of the 2020 NHL entry draft.
-On July 24, 2021, Levi's NHL rights, along with a 2022 first-round pick, were traded by the Panthers to the Buffalo Sabres in exchange for Sam Reinhart.
+On July 24, 2021, Levi's NHL rights, along with a 2022 first-round pick (Jiří Kulich), were traded by the Panthers to the Buffalo Sabres in exchange for Sam Reinhart.

 Levi committed to play in Boston for the NCAA Division I Northeastern University's Huskies men's ice hockey team, starting in the 2020–21 season.
 However, Levi did not begin his college career until the following season, due to his lingering rib injury.
 Levi majored in computer science at Northeastern, where he attended on scholarship.
 He was named to the Hockey East All-Academic Team for 2020–21.

 He began his NCAA career in the 2021–22 season after missing the 2020–21 season with a rib injury suffered in the 2021 World Junior Ice Hockey Championships.
 He began his career with Northeastern by putting up back-to-back shutouts.
 In both October and November 2021, Levi was named Hockey East Pro Ambitions Rookie of the Month.
 By mid-season, he had set the Northeastern record for shutouts in a season.
 Levi finished the 2021–22 season with a .952 SV%, tying Connor Hellebuyck for the second best single season save percentage in NCAA history.
 Levi won the Mike Richter Award as the top college goaltender and led Northeastern to the Hockey East regular season title.

-In 2022–23, Levi led Northeastern to a victory in the Beanpot tournament.
+In the 2022–23 season, Levi led Northeastern to a victory in the Beanpot tournament.
 Levi won both the tournament MVP and the Eberly award for having the best save percentage after stopping 63 of 66 shots.
 Levi once again led the country in save percentage during the regular season and won the Mike Richter award for a second consecutive season, becoming the first player to accomplish this feat.
 Levi's college career ended with a loss to Providence in the Hockey East playoffs, and he finished his NCAA Career with the second best career SV% in NCAA history.